IBPA/MutationDB/3_ML/README.md

 ### Preparation
 In each folder of code in Python, there is script for submiting or running the job.
 The code in R can run in Rstudio after running the script named "Rproject.sh"/"Rproject.bat" to update the paths in the "setpath.R".
 * Step1: Run the feature selection for each method:
   For ANN, run the code in ANN_feature_selection; For SVM and NB, run the code in SVM_NB_feature_selection.
-The code is run on Blue water.
+The code is run on Blue Waters.
 In order to submit each job run submit.pbs in that folders mentioned.

 * Step2: Cross validation was conducted using selected features and optimal hyper-parameters.